 - Grade 10 - the testing is required.
 Please see “Steps to Register” below.

 - Grade 12 - the Stanford 10 is not available since students need to take the SAT prior to college entrance.
 Click here for more information on the SAT.

 Steps to Register

 - Please review and understand this page before registering.

-- Please note that the student will test once per day for all three testing days at the time slot chosen: 9:00 am Pacific Time OR 12:30 pm Pacific Time.
+- The student will test once per day for all three testing days at the time slot chosen: 9:00 am Pacific Time OR 12:30 pm Pacific Time.

 - Submit the Stanford 10 Registration Form.
-Registration for the fall testing period ends on Sunday, October 15th.
+Registration for the spring testing period ends on Sunday, April 8th.

-- You will receive a follow-up e-mail with additional information the week prior to testing (by Thursday, October 19th).
-This e-mail will include what to expect on test day and other important information.
+- You will receive a follow-up email with additional information the week prior to testing (by Thursday, April 19th).
+This email will include what to expect on test day and other important information.

 - One of the three testing days will not have any assignments due school-wide.
 This is to assist students who are taking the Stanford 10 to not fall behind.

 - No makeup day will be available for tests that are missed for any reason.

 - Students cannot use notes or speak with the remote proctor or other students during the tests.
 Students may speak with the EA proctor if they are experiencing technical issues but may not ask for assistance with the questions.

 - There are multiple tests scheduled for each day; students will be provided the opportunity for a 5-minute break between tests.

 - Any violations or outbursts during a test will result in immediate dismissal from the current test and future tests.

 - Wednesday, April 25th is a day when students will not be assigned work in Ignitia.